Concordium/concordium.github.io/source/shared/net/mobile-wallet/share-address-mw.rst

 #.
 Go to the **Accounts** page.

 #.
-Press the balance of the account you want to find the address to.
+Tap the balance of the account you want to find the address to.

 #.
-Press **ADDRESS**.
+Tap **ADDRESS**.

 #.
 Share your address:

-   - You can let someone scan your QR code from their installation of the Concordium Mobile Wallet.
+   - You can let someone scan your QR code if they have the Concordium Mobile Wallet installed.

-   - You can press **SHARE** and then share the address via the options in the OS prompt.
+   - You can tap **SHARE** and then share the address using one of the share options.

-   - You can press **COPY** to copy the address and then paste it somewhere of your own choosing.
+   - You can tap **COPY** to copy the address and then paste it somewhere of your own choosing.

 |